mbensmida/sphinx-poc/docs/PersonalApplications.rst

    |image53|

     .. note:: To receive notification and digest emails as well as on-site notifications, your administrator must enable notification plugins first.
-See `Notification administration <#PLFUserGuide.AdministeringeXoPlatform.NotificationAdministration>`__ for details.
+See :ref:`Notification administration <NotificationAdministration>` for details.

 This section shows you how to manage your notifications via the following topics: